-Do you have strong interests in biology, microbiology or chemistry?
-Do you want to work in the health services field?
-If so, you should pursue a Bachelor of Science in Medical Laboratory Sciences degree at the University of North Texas.
+Have a strong interest in biology, microbiology or chemistry?
+Want to work in the health services field?
+If so, you should pursue a Bachelor of Science degree in Medical Laboratory Sciences at the University of North Texas.

-You’ll combine classroom instruction with lab and practical experiences.
+You’ll combine classroom instruction with laboratory and practical experiences.
 The curriculum has been developed in cooperation with some of the state’s top hospitals and medical centers.
-Our affiliations are with:
+Our affiliations include:

 We support several scholarships, including the Gladys Crawford Award, to help you pursue your degree.
 You can become a member of Lambda Alpha Beta, a pre-professional society for Medical Laboratory Sciences majors.

-A concentration in cytotechnology is offered within the degree program.
-This concentration is available through affiliations with the University of Vermont Medical Center in Burlington, Vt. and the Mayo School of Health Sciences in Rochester, Minn.
+A concentration in Cytotechnology is offered in the degree program.
+This concentration is available through affiliations with the University of Vermont Medical Center School of Cytotechnology in Burlington, Vt. and the Mayo School of Health Sciences in Rochester, Minn.
 Both are approved by the Commission on Accreditation of Allied Health Education Programs (1361 Park St.; Clearwater, Fla.
 33756; telephone 727-210-2350).

-You may also study animal parasites, genetics and techniques that laboratory professionals use to examine cells and body fluids under a microscope.
-You will also take general courses in management, technical writing and statistics.
+You may also study animal parasites, genetics and techniques used by laboratory professionals to examine cells and body fluids.
+You’ll also take general courses in management, technical writing and statistics.

 Another requirement is enrolling in a clinical training program at a hospital or university laboratory approved by the National Accrediting Agency for Clinical Laboratory Sciences (5600 N. River Road, Suite 720; Rosemont, Ill.
 60018-5119; telephone 847-939-3597).
-These hospitals and laboratories typically require full-time training for 12 to 15 consecutive months.
+These hospitals and labs typically require full-time training for 12 to 15 consecutive months.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.